Simplicial approach to path homology of quivers, marked categories, groups and algebras: Introduction

-In Section \ref{sec:square-commutative} we define a new version of homology of quivers that we call square-commutative homology of quivers $H^{\sf sc}_*(Q).$ For any quiver we define a category $\ZZZ(Q)$ such that $Q$ is a subquiver of $\ZZZ(Q)$ and define $H_*^{\sf sc}(Q)$ as the homology of the embedded quiver $(\ZZZ(Q),Q).$ We prove some versions of homotopy invariance theorem for square-commutative homology.
+In Section \ref{sec:square-commutative} we define a new version of homology of quivers that we call square-commutative homology of quivers $H^{\sf sc}_*(Q)$ as the path homology of a marked category $(\ZZZ(Q),Q_1)$ associated with $Q.$ We prove some versions of homotopy invariance theorem for square-commutative homology.
 A variant for the Eilenberg-Zilber theorem here was proved only for the case of digraphs (treated as quivers).
-We also compare this theory with the GLMY-homology of digraphs.
-We prove that if a digraph $G$ has no non-degenerated directed triangles:
+We also compare this theory with the path homology of digraphs.
+We prove that if a digraph $G$ has no non-degenerated directed triangles and double edges, the square-commutative homology coincides with the path homology $H_*^{\sf sc}(G)\cong \PH_*(G).$ We show that for any simplicial complex $S,$ if we denote by $G(S)$ the associated graph considered in \cite{grigor2014graphs}, then